Turkey Photovoltaic (Solar PV) Market in 2015. The way ahead.

 Current energy market situation

-The energy demand of Turkey was doubled between the years 2000–2010 and is expected to fourfold between the years 2000–2025.
-This rapid increase in demand is due to the high economic development rate of Turkey.
+Turkey's energy demand was doubled between the years 2000–2010 and is expected to fourfold between the years 2000–2025.
+This rapid increase in demand is due to the high economic development rate in Turkey.
 The biggest growth area in recent years has been natural gas imported from Russia and Iran.
 In 1995, 20% of Turkey’s electricity needs were generated from natural gas.
 Today (in 2014), that has increased to 45%.

 Current photovoltaic market situation

-Turkey is very promising emerging market for photovoltaic energy investments amongst SEE countries according to Turkey Photovoltaic Market Outlook 2015 - 2025.
-With the introduction of support mechanisms in the law in 2005 and the subsequent amendments in 2007, 2010, 2012 and 2013, Turkish photovoltaic energy market is supposed to start growing in next years.
+Turkey is an up-and-coming emerging market for photovoltaic energy investments amongst SEE countries, according to Turkey Photovoltaic Market Outlook 2015 - 2025.
+With the introduction of support mechanisms in the law in 2005 and the subsequent amendments in 2007, 2010, 2012 and 2013, Turkish photovoltaic energy market is supposed to start growing in the next years.
 The country had insignificant cumulative photovoltaic installed capacity by the end of 2014.
-The much anticipated decision of Turkish government from October 2013 to increase the eligibility criteria for payment under feed-in tariff (FIT) scheme of photovoltaic power plants from capacity of up to 500 KW to capacity of up to 1 MW, and to remove any size limits about renewable power generation for self-consumption purposes is expected to create serious growth in the next years in so called "unlicensed market segment".
+The much-anticipated decision of Turkish government from October 2013 to increase the eligibility criteria for payment under feed-in tariff (FIT) scheme of photovoltaic power plants from the capacity of up to 500 KW to capacity of up to 1 MW, and to remove any size limits about renewable power generation for self-consumption purposes is expected to create serious growth in the next years in so-called "unlicensed market segment".

 Which market segment (licensed or unlicensed) will drive the market growth in 2015 and beyond?

 Answer to this question are looking investors, analysts, EPC contractors and other solar market participants.
 A lot of pros and cons can be given from supporters and haters of both market segments.